 Her body relaxed when she was released and took the time to finally get a good look at the man.

 Dark skin, buzz cut hair and a freshly shaped goatee.
-Bright hazel eyes seemed to smile down on her as he regarded her as well.
-The body she’d been dancing with was covered in a black leather jacket, black T-shirt and dark jeans.
+Bright hazel eyes seemed to smile down at her as he regarded her as well.
+The body she’d been dancing with was covered in a black leather jacket, black T-shirt, and dark jeans.
 The guy must have thought he was Blade.

 “I just needed some fresh air.”
 She finally answered.